QUBIC VIII: Optical design and performance: Optical combiner

-If we require the instrument PSF we start by coupling a plane wave, truncated by the cryostat window and filter apertures, to the primary feedhorn apertures, use electromagnetic mode-matching to determine the beams emitted by the secondary feedhorns and then use PO to propagate them through the optical system (in the order: primary mirror, cold stop, secondary mirror) and on to the focal plane.
-Truncation by the apertures has negligible effect at 150~GHz, where the horns are single moded, so we can omit the first step and begin the simulation from the previously calculated downward-facing feedhorn beams with the appropriate phase slope if the source is off-axis.
-At 220~GHz, where the horns are multi-moded, coupling to the modes for different angles of incidence varies in a complex way and so we carry out the full simulation with MODAL which combines electromagnetic mode-matching with PO.
-Aberrations in the combiner produce some distortion in the peak locations on the focal plane (Fig.~\ref{PSFs}).
+To calculate the instrument PSF we start by coupling a plane wave, truncated by the cryostat window and filter apertures, to the sky-facing feedhorn apertures, use electromagnetic mode-matching to determine the beams emitted by the detector-facing feedhorns and then use PO to propagate them through the optical system (in the order: primary mirror, cold stop, secondary mirror) and on to the focal plane.
+Truncation by the apertures has negligible effect at 150~GHz, where the horns are single moded, so we can omit the first step and begin the simulation from the previously calculated detector-facing feedhorn beams with the appropriate phase slope if the source is off-axis.
+At 220~GHz, where the horns are multi-moded, coupling to the modes for different angles of incidence varies in a complex way and so we carry out the full simulation with \swname{MODAL} which combines electromagnetic mode-matching with PO.
+Aberrations in the combiner produce some distortion in the peak locations on the focal plane (e.g. the asymmetry in the secondary peak location with respect to the main peak in figure~\ref{SBsandPSFs} (bottom)).
+The short focal length of the combiner makes the aberrations in the PSF appear more pronounced than in the sky (far field).
 The PSF is used for comparison with laboratory measurements during instrument calibration campaigns \cite{2020.QUBIC.PAPER3}.
-The same simulations show that the initial 0.06\% cross-polar component of 150~GHz feedhorn beam increases to about 0.5--1.9\% after propagating through the combiner, depending on where the horn is in the aperture array.
+The same simulations show that the initial 0.06\% cross-polar component of the 150-GHz feedhorn beam increases to about 0.5--1.9\% after propagating through the combiner, depending on where the horn is in the aperture array.
 This cross-polarization, since it is introduced after the HWP and polarizer, does not affect the separation of Q and U signals.